1

 What qualifications do I need to be a clerk?

 To become a clerk intern, candidates typically need a high school diploma or equivalent.
-Strong organizational skills, attention to detail, basic computer proficiency, and good communication abilities are also important for success in this role.
+Strong organizational skills, attention to detail, basic computer proficiency, and good communication abilities are also important for this role.

 What are Clerk Interns?